leeleelee3264/my-hugo-tech-blog/content/post/2022-07-23-project-myinfo-connector-python.md

 +++
-title = "Python으로 Myinfo Oauth 클라이언트 커넥터 만들기" date = "2022-07-23" description = "All about Myinfo project" tags = ["Project"]
+title = "[Project] Building Myinfo oauth2 client with Django" date = "2022-07-23"
+description = "Building Singpass Myinfo oauth2 client with Django.
+At the end, check PKI digital signature in python with jwcrypto and Crypto." tags = ["Project"]
 +++